 - computer science

-Here are a few expectations I listed for my kids both for home life and school.
-These do not include their daily chores.
+Here are a few expectations I listed for my kids both for home and school.
 They are:

 - allowed to complete work where they feel comfortable (except during instruction time)